Highly practical solutions for any vacuum tubes and processes.

 A few Areas of Expertise

-With nearly 50 years of experience in x-ray and neutron development for imaging, elemental identification, gauging and in particular, source vacuum-tube design.
+With over 50 years of experience in x-ray and neutron development for imaging, elemental identification, gauging and in particular, source vacuum-tube design.

 Of continuously pumped vacuum chambers for test and processes Hundreds of sealed vacuum tube designs for reliability, longevity, beam flatness, High Power (Kilowatts).
 Mil Spec tube design for satellites (ultra-high reliability), tubes the size of a grain of rice.
 Completely new designs take longer due to needing to teach new processes or to design to the companies existing technologies/ skills.

 Of sources, materials and processes for everything from life to robustness, to most-likely-yield, producibility, and weaknesses including neutron sources.

 Furnace brazing, vacuum and controlled-atmosphere, active brazing, vacuum grade.
 HIP, diffusion bonding, metallurgy, and welding, all types: TIG, MIG, Cold, Electron, Laser, Ion, Plasma, Explosive, Gas, Inertia/ Friction, Spot, Arc, Stick, Ultrasonic…

 Electron/ Ion/ particle

 Emitters; impregnated, scandate, enhanced emission, LaB6, Ce, materials for cathode emitters lasting 1 to 20+ year life with J’s of up to 18A/cm^2, balancing cost and performance.
 Direct emitters of W, Re, Pt… wound filaments, tape, and single crystal.